 Progress on the expansion and renovation project has been admittedly slow “and there are only two people to blame for that and they are named Brett and Ryan,” Coudon said.

 Clients’ projects kept taking precedence over work and decisions on the Plano-Coudon expansion, he said.
 “So we have had a really hard time keeping this project a priority and making the million decisions related to color and furniture and technology.
+As the renovation inches forward, finalizing design elements like furniture selection becomes just as critical as structural changes.

 Construction of the expansion, however, is set to wrap up in November and phased renovation of the previous office space will be complete by spring.